-Oh, I forgot this one – my Soyúz Sovétskikh shelf, on Rack-C. It has books on the Soviet Union.
+Oh, I forgot the one pictured above – my Soyúz Sovétskikh shelf, Rack-C. It has books on the Soviet Union.
 You have of course known the authors well – Le Carre : the genius of ‘understated, laid back’ spy fiction.
 Tom Clancy : the Republican wet dream gung-ho guy.
 Len Deighton, Brain Garfield and Fredrick Forsyth : ruthless evil.
-Solzenitsyn : fatigued suffering.
-And Ian Fleming : the tongue-in-cheek – varying depictions of Сою́з Сове́тских Социалисти́ческих Респу́блик (Russian for USSR), a land that could have have attained the status of a genuine utopia, if basic human nature had not got in the way.
+Solzenitsyn : fatigued suffering pooches.
+And Ian Fleming : the tongue-in-cheek – varying depictions of Сою́з Сове́тских Социалисти́ческих Респу́блик – Russian for USSR, a land that could have have attained genuine utopia, if basic human nature had not got in the way.

 There are a couple of non-fiction reads too.
-“KGB Today”, an in-your-face piece of American Cold War propaganda by John Barron, then a regular contributor to The Readers’ Digest, which was widely believed to be a propaganda publication of the US Government.
-If RT.com had been a print publication, it would be Russia’s Readers’ Digest.
+“KGB Today”, an in-your-face piece of American Cold War propaganda by John Barron, who used to be a regular contributor to The Readers’ Digest, which was widely believed to be a propaganda publication of the US Government.
+If RT.com had been a print publication, it would be the Russian Federation’s Readers’ Digest.
 And there is “Autopsy of an Empire”, a blow-by-blow account of the fall of the Soviet Empire, by a former US ambassador to the Soviet Union.

 I have Fyodor Dostoyevsky’s “Crime and Punishment” but since it was pre-revolution, it is in the Classics shelf on Rack-A. Didn’t I mention I was organized?
 And I have watched Dr Zhivago too many times to want to read the book, so Boris, I can’t waste shelf space here for ya.
-Dasvidaniya, kissmyassov.
+Go ебать yourself, dasvidaniya.

 The place was crawling with Soviet experts in those days and they lived together in this massive compound of apartment blocks, known as the “Soviet Experts’ Hostels”.
 The compound had volleyball courts and a swimming pool that my brothers and I frequented.
 Often some matronly Russian woman sitting on a deck chair by the pool would beckon to us, give us a hug and hand us Russian-made cookies, with a grin through teeth that could never pass even the most primitive metal detector.

 I watched a movie that had been based upon Tolstoy’s ‘War and Peace’.
 In the middle of a battle scene, all of a sudden a Lada drove by near the bottom right corner of the screen, right next to a van that was unloading klieg lights for the shooting.
 Not a single Russian eyelid batted at that.
 There were no groans, catcalls, derisive whistles, nothing.
-This was at a moment in our lives when we regularly went to watch finely crafted blockbuster American movies such as Sound of music, Battle of the Bulge and Von Ryan’s Express.
-Even my child’s brain could not help but laugh at the Soviet movie making skills.
+This was at a moment in our lives when we regularly went to watch finely crafted American blockbusters such as Sound of music, Battle of the Bulge and Von Ryan’s Express.
+Even my child’s brain could not help but laugh afterward at the Soviet movie making skills.

 But heck, it was fun.
 It was a time when hegemony and building spheres of influence were paramount.
 The Soviet team of engineers and their families might have been ordered to ‘mingle with the natives’, but I did not see anything but spontaneity in their warmth.
 It was the Soviet Union’s “hearts and minds” exercise and as far as I was concerned, they were roaringly successful at it.
 While the Americans were busy mocking our politicians and laughing at our accent derisively, the Soviets were building bridges that are still standing today.